DoodleScheduling/hiring-challenges/frontend-tech-lead/README.md

 We understand your time is precious and would not want you to spend more than **4 to 6 hours** on this over the span of **one week** max.
 The outcome should be runnable locally on a UNIX-flavored OS (MacOS, Linux) in a common browser.

-You can use either **JavaScript** or Typescript, ideally with React.
+You can use either **Typescript** or **JavaScript** (with a preference for Typescript), ideally with React.
 We want you to provide a responsive implementation.
 Keep in mind that Doodle is used worldwide and has to work on commonly used browsers.

 We expect to hear back from you in **one week** from now, latest.